Favourited 36 times

 English, some French

-There is electricity in the room, and a tap is just outside.
+There is electricity in the rooms, and a tap is just outside, where the outdoor 'kitchen'/washing area is.

 (Accommodation might seem really simple, especially in terms of toilet and washing, but remember that most people take things for granted, so here you have an opportunity to respect the water that you use for washing, just by having to make some effort to heat it (if you need to), and by minimising the amount you use by washing from a pail.
 It brings you back to a pure connection to earth, and to recognizing just how special and precious water really is.)

-For travel to Gaborone (30 km's away), there are local combi's, (taxi's as well, but they cost BWP 150 to go to Gaborone), or I can give a lift when I go there once a week.
+For travel to Gaborone (30 km's away), there are local combi's, (taxi's as well, but they cost between BWP 100 and 150 to go to Gaborone), or I can give a lift when I go there once a week.

 Closest major shopping is 15 km's (15 minutes) away by car at Phakalane, and I go there every Monday and Wednesday afternoon.